The Genetics of Rheumatoid Arthritis

 - Predicting who will develop RA: much research is underway to try to develop ways of combining genetic and environmental risk factors for developing RA, to estimate someone’s lifetime risk of developing this disease.
 Information that can identify individuals at a very high-risk of developing RA is important.
 It could enable researchers to look at ways to prevent the disease from occurring in people who have a significantly increased risk of developing it.
-Examples of how RA could be prevented include: (1) life-style changes such as stopping smoking (people who smoke are more likely to develop RA) or (2) drug treatments (although further research would be needed in clinical trials to establish the best treatments).
+Examples of how RA could be prevented include: (1) life-style changes such as stopping smoking (people who smoke are more likely to develop RA) but knowledge of genetic risk can result in a higher likelihood of changing behaviours such as smoking or (2) drug treatments (although further research would be needed in clinical trials to establish the best treatments).

 - Predicting how severe someone’s RA is likely to be: as with genetic markers associated with the development of RA, any genetic markers that are found to be associated with severe RA could be used to predict someone’s risk of developing severe RA when they first present with arthritis symptoms.
 This would allow the intensity of how people are treated to be tailored on an individual basis early on in their disease.

 - Predicting which treatment someone with RA will respond to: the wide variety of medications available to treat RA make it important to develop tools to identify which medication will work in which individuals.
 This will prevent unnecessarily treating someone with a medication that is unlikely to work for them.
 Our hope is that in the future, genes could be used in this manner.